zspringer/NFL_Roster/README.md

   - display the player's position
   - display the player's number
 12. Create a from inside the "player-form" div
-13. Add an input field for Player Name, Position, and Number
+13. Add an input field for playerName, playerPosition, and playerJersey
 14. When the add button is pressed, it should automatically add a player to the Roster.
-15. Create a constructor for Player that accepts 3 arguments, Name, Position, Number.
+15. Create a constructor for Player that accepts 3 arguments, name, position, jersey.
 16. When the Add button is pressed, a new player is created and added to the Players array.
 17. Use JQuery to target the "player-roster" div, and append the player.